aashiqsworld/old_opengl_rasterizer/README.md

-# C++ Rasterizer
+# OpenGL and C++ Rasterizer

-A rasterizer I'm developing in C++.
+A rasterizer developed in C++.
 Currently supports OpenGL 3.0.
-Metal and Vulkan to be added soon.
+This project is an older version that depended on my local filesystem, and has since been moved to [], which comes bundled with all dependencies.